Updated: Jan 31

 This started soon after the employee was hired.
 Their only job was to take, process, collect fees, and deliver resale disclosure documents.
 The job title was "Escrow Manager".
 Soon after being hired the Escrow Manager (EM) filed with the state for a fictitious firm name in order to open a business bank account.
 The EM's firm name was very close to the Management companies name. (example: Bora Management vs. Boro Management) This allowed the EM to deposit checks made out to the real management company and redirect funds into their account with no problem.

-Although all three of these examples were selling paper documents, don't believe that you are protected by selling or delivering documents on-line or attached to email.
+Although all three of these examples were selling paper documents, don't believe that you are protected by selling or delivering documents online or attached to the email.
 As they say, "when there is a will there is a way" or in this case an "ill-will".
-I hope this gives you a good idea of how vulnerable management companies are to ill willed employees.
+I hope this gives you a good idea of how vulnerable management companies are to ill-willed employees.

 1. Embezzlement and Employee Theft http://bit.ly/ET_resource